ccoutant/dwarf-locations/013-generalize-address-spaces.md

 may want to be applied to an object that may reside in any address space.

+### Why `DW_OP_xderef` is not sufficient

+The DWARF 5 `DW_OP_xderef*` operations allow a value to be converted into an address within a specified address space which is then read.
+But it provides no way to create a memory location for an address in the non-default address space.
+For example, GPU variables can be allocated in local scratch pad memory at a fixed address.

 ### Address spaces are not address classes

 Address class is an attribute of a pointer type that distinguishes